Overview

 15 credits

-This module encourages students to reflect on the contribution of the media to collective and individual memories of war and social conflict.
-Media representations of both historic and recent conflicts, social movements and popular struggles play a significant part in the way these events are subsequently remembered and commemorated.
-Media portrayals are also significant in terms of psychological affect and emotional responses to violence upheaval and social change.
+This module encourages you to reflect on the contribution of the media to collective and individual memories of war and social conflict.
+Media representations of both historic and recent events, social movements and popular struggles play a significant part in the way these events are subsequently remembered and commemorated.
+Media portrayals are also significant in terms of the psychological effects of upheaval and social change, both on an individual and collective level.

-The module will equip students with the skills to understand the relationship between symbolic, mediated aspects of violence and conflict and the underlying social, political and economic processes which may be lost in the process of remembering.
-The module will provide students with skills to analyse visual and textual representations of war and social conflict in a variety of media material including newspapers, feature and documentary film, archive newsreels and photographs and digital sources.
+The module will equip you with the skills to understand the relationship between symbolic, mediated aspects of violence and conflict and the social, political, and economic processes which may be lost in the process of remembering.
+The module will provide you with skills to analyse visual and textual representations of war and social struggle in a variety of media materials including newspapers, feature and documentary film, archive newsreels, photographs and digital sources.
+The module also highlights the importance of oral history and autobiography in recollecting the past, particularly from the perspective of oppressed and marginalised groups.

 |